 Another downside to my power outage plan is all of the extension cords.
 We had cords everywhere.
 This is actually one of the reasons I was looking forward to getting a live exercise.
 I learned two things;

-- First, we have far too many extension cords that are too long (Up to a 100 foot) and we didn’t have enough multiple outlet extension cords to split off into different directions.
-I fixed that a couple of days later with a visit to our local Lowes.
+- First, we have far too many extension cords that are too long (Up to 100 feet), and we didn’t have enough multiple outlet extension cords to split off into different directions.
+I fixed that a few days later with a visit to our local Lowes.

 - Second, it takes a lot of extension cords to stretch across our house and run everything we wanted to run.
-I’d love to just plug into our household wiring.
+I’d love just to plug it into our household wiring.
 The SAFE solution to this is very costly.
-I know, it can be plugged in directly without a transfer switch but I don’t want that kind of risk.
+I know it can be plugged in directly without a transfer switch, but I don’t want that kind of risk.